About the Parole Board

 Sherman P. Lea, Sr., Member

 Sherman P. Lea, Sr. was appointed to the Virginia Parole Board in 2014 and had previously served in the Virginia Department of Corrections for 35 years before retiring in January of 2012.
 He began his corrections career as an institutional parole officer in Richmond and upon his retirement had achieved the position of Regional Administrator for the Western Region of Community Corrections.

-Joni L. Ivey, Member
+Linda L. Bryant, Member

 The Virginia Parole Board reviews all eligible offenders.
 An offender is eligible for parole if he or she falls into one of the following categories:

 - The offender committed the crime prior to January 1, 1995

 - The offender has multiple misdemeanors committed prior to July 1, 2008